blokadaorg/block.blokada.org/hugo/content/post/201909_pay_with_stellar.md

 +++

 We have been positively surprised by your interest in Blokada VPN.
 Over the last several weeks we have been working hard to improve it and provide features you ask for.
-Among other things, we have added multi device support, improved the UI design based on your feedback, added support for x86 devices, and integrated several payment options.
-Today, we are adding another way to get access to Blokada VPN - using Stellar platform.
+Among other things, we have added multi device support, improved the UI design based on your feedback, added support for x86 devices and integrated several payment options.
+Today, we are adding another way to get access to Blokada VPN - using the Stellar platform.
 Here I explain how to start, and how to use it to purchase Blokada VPN, without paying.

 ### What is Stellar?